 New Urban Life Across the Globe: Activism and Change in a World of Cities

-International two-week summer school (7.5 ECTS) from 25th of July to 5th of August 2016.
+International two-week summer school (7.5 ECTS), end of July to beginning of August (call for applications to be posted soon, deadline 1st of April 2017).
 Presented by the Department of Cross-Cultural and Regional Studies, Centre of African Studies and the Department of Sociology, the University of Copenhagen.

 For the first time in human history, more people now live in cities than outside them, and many of the major political contestations of the 21st Century occur in urban settings.